 Accelerator Keys Description Ctrl, Shift, or Alt plus an alphanumeric key A modifier key plus any alphabetic character, A-Z (which is case-insensitive), or a number, 0-9, creates a valid accelerator.
 Ctrl, Shift, or Alt plus a number pad key A modifier key plus any key on the number pad can be used as an accelerator The NumLock key must be activated for any accelerator using number pad keys to function properly.
 Note - On Windows only, a keyboard accelerator using the Shift key and a number key on the number pad will not work.
 Ctrl, Shift, or Alt plus the BackSpace, Tab or Space key These miscellaneous keys need a modifier key in the accelerator definition.
+Navigation keys (Home, End, PageUp, PageDown, Up, Down, Left, Right) The navigation keys do not require a modifier in the accelerator definition.
+Prior and PageUp are equivalent as are Next and PageDown .
+Up , Down , Left , and Right map to the arrow keys.
+Function keys (F1 to F12) Function keys do not need a modifier key in the accelerator definition.
+However, not all platforms support the use of all function keys as accelerators.
+See "Successfully Implementing Keyboard Accelerators" on page 909 for details.
+Return, Escape, Insert, Del keys These miscellaneous keys do not need a modifier key in the accelerator definition.
+You must specify Return in the accelerator definition to indicate the Enter key on Windows.
+You must specify Del in the accelerator definition to indicate the Delete key.

-Table 30-7: Valid ACCELERATOR Keyword Combinations
+Table 30-13: Valid ACCELERATOR Keyword Combinations